Article

 Product design

 We use dashboards to monitor key indicators important for our business growth.
-Best dashboard designs make interaction with complex data smooth and its comprehension easy.
+The best dashboard designs make interaction with complex data smooth and its comprehension easy.
 But creating such a dashboard requires the ability to combine a smooth user experience with an appealing UI to make boring analytical data easy to read and perceive.

 But before we go any further, a quick definition.